On the decomposition into Discrete, type II and type III $C^*$-algebras: Introduction

 A $W^*$-algebra $M$ is a type $\tI$, type $\tw$ or type $\ttr$ $W^*$-algebra if and only if $M$ is a discrete, type $\tw$ or type $\ttr$ $C^*$-algebra (see Proposition \ref{prop:RR0}(d)).
 We also recall that a type $\tI$ $C^*$-algebra is discrete but the converse is not true (e.g.\ $\CL(\ell^2)$).
-In fact, we obtained in \cite[Proposition 4.3(a)]{NW-Mv-class} the following relation: \begin{quotation} \emph{A $C^*$-algebra $A$ is of type $\tI$ if and only if $A$ as well as all the primitive quotients $C^*$-algebras of $A$ are discrete.} \end{quotation}
+In fact, we obtained in \cite[Proposition 4.3(a)]{NW-Mv-class} the following relation: \begin{quotation} \emph{A $C^*$-algebra $A$ is of type $\tI$ if and only if $A$ as well as all the primitive quotient $C^*$-algebras of $A$ are discrete.} \end{quotation}

 It is not hard to see that $A$ is discrete if and only if every non-zero hereditary $C^*$-subalgebra of $A$ contains a non-zero abelian hereditary $C^*$-algebra, or equivalently, a non-zero abelian element (see \cite[Theorem 2.3]{PZ00}).
-We will give alternative looks of discrete, type $\tw$ and type $\ttr$ $C^*$-algebras in a similar fashion (see Theorem \ref{thm:sf-C-st-alg}, Remark \ref{rem:main1} and Corollary \ref{cor:type-annih-id}).
-Here, by an ``annihilator ideal'', we mean the set of annihilators of another ideal.
+We obtain alternative looks of discrete, type $\tw$ and type $\ttr$ $C^*$-algebras as in the following theorem (below, by a \emph{normal ideal}, we mean the set of annihilators of another ideal).
+Observe that an ideal in a $W^*$-algebra is a normal ideal if and only if it is weak-$^*$-closed.
+This theorem summarizes Theorem \ref{thm:sf-C-st-alg}, Remark \ref{rem:main1} and Corollary \ref{cor:type-annih-id}.

 \begin{thm} Let $A$ be a $C^*$-algebra.